Donations

 The firewall I'm using is Tiny Personal Firewall 2.0, this a the free version With it, I got recently aware how my computer is been scanned several times per second.
 Most of the scanned ports are 7777 and 7778.
 Everytime is look at the logs I need a drink to forget what I see :gulp: :gulp: :gulp:

-25th August, 2002, 10:46 AM
+Unread 25th August, 2002, 10:46 AM

 Forum Newcomer